SmarterApp/smarterapp.github.io/documents/AssessmentItemFormatUpdate.md

 # Introduction

 Sample QTI 3.0 items have been updated based on feedback from technology stakeholders and service providers.
-These sample items are not intended to be the final iteration of the QTI 3.0 transition, and we encourage feedback related to these new samples.
+This is the last planned delivery of samples.
+If there are any questions about this sample set, please content Smarter Balanced.

 # Sample Content Packages